polotek/procstreams/README.md

 Similar to node's Stream.pipe, this is modeled after unix command piping.
 The stdout of in_proc is directed to the stdin of out_proc.
-Stderr of in_proc is directed to stderr of out_proc.
+Stderr of proc1 is directed to stderr of proc2.
+This method chains by returning proc2.

 **proc1.then(proc2)**

 Like 2 commands run in succession (separated by ';'), the proc1 is run to completion; then proc 2 is run.
+This method chains by returning proc2.

 **proc1.and(proc2)**

 Like the `&&` operator, the proc1 is run to completion; if it exits with a 0 error code, proc2 is run.
-If the error code is non-zero, proc2 is not run
+If the error code is non-zero, proc2 is not run.
+This method chains by returning proc2.

 **proc1.or(proc2)**

 Like the `||` operator, the proc1 is run to completion; if it exits with a non-zero error code, proc2 is run.
 If the error code is zero, proc2 is not run.
+This method chains by returning proc2.

 **proc.data(fn)**